cagarweyne/es2015/Iterators & Generators.md

 //Gym

 ```
 All we've done is add another property, which is actually a Generator function.
 It is now possible to use the for of loop on our object since it has the `Symbol.iterator` property.
 The for of will use this as the default operator and when it calls the function it gets back the iterator.
 From here, all it does is call the `iterator.next()` and assigns the value to our variable `prop` and then this logged on to the console.
-This is repeated until `iterator.next().done` is equal to true - hence our output 1, 2, 3
+This is repeated until `iterator.next().done` is equal to true - hence our output Milk, ES6, Gym.

 ##Built-in Iterators